Justinkr1/eBay/README.md

 For Particiapants:
 For this test, we will have you perform a variety of different tasks.
 Please note that some features don't work, but the features we are having you test work.

-In order to run this you will need visual studio code.
-You can then simply go to the "Run" tab and press "Start Debugging".
-It will ask which website you'd like to use, please select the website of your choice, but please not which one you used.

 Specific Task Instructions:
 1. Find the the Change Username Button and press it.
 2. Search for Legos and set location to Worldwide